clarabatt/pet-food-advice/docs/project-scope.md

 # Project Scope

-This is a project to mimic a feature of Vetster's website, the Pet Food Advisor.
-It's a simple feature that helps pet owners to choose the best food for their pets.
+This is a project to emulate a possible feature of Vetster's website, **the Pet Food Advisor**.
+It's a simple feature to helps pet owners to choose the best food for their pets.

 ## Why this feature?

-As a pet owner, I know that the food that I give to my dog is very important for her health, it's directly related to her quality of life.
-Recently I got in two situations that made me change Lola's food brand.
-First, when we moved to Canada, since the food brand that she used to eat in Brazil is not available here.
-Second when the veterinarian told me that she was overweight and I had to change her food to a low calorie one.
-Other than that, it was difficult to understand how many calories she should eat per day, and how much food I should give her.
+As a pet owner, I know that the food I give to my dog is very important for her health, it's directly related to her quality of life.
+Recently, I got into two situations that made me change Lola's food brand.
+The first one was when we moved to Canada, since the food brand she used to eat in Brazil is not available here.
+The second one was when the veterinarian told me she was overweight and I had to change her food to a low calorie one.
+Moreover, it was difficult to understand how many calories she should eat per day, and how much food I should give her.

-As a platform, Vetster has two main publics: pet owners and veterinarians.
-I choosed to focus on pet owners, as it's my public and I know their needs.
+As a platform, Vetster has two main audiences: pet owners and veterinarians.
+I chose to focus on the first, as I know some of their needs are similar to mine.

 The Pet Food Advisor feature would help parents to choose the best food for their pets and give them the possibility to buy it directly from Vetster's website through a subscription plan.
-The most important, brands that are recommended and trusted by Vetster's veterinarians.
-It would also help pet owners to understand how much food they should give to their pets, based on the animal's caracteristics, like age, weight, breed and health conditions.
+More importantly, available brands would be recommended and trusted by Vetster's veterinarians.
+It copuld also help pet owners to understand how much food they should give to their pets, based on the animal's caracteristics, like age, weight, breed and health conditions.

 ## Business Impact

-If this feature would be implemented in Vetster's website, **I believe it would interfere in the three main KPIs of the company: Net Promoter Score (NPS), Customer Satisfaction (CSAT) and Revenue.**
+If this feature would be implemented in Vetster's website, **I believe it would interfere in the three main Business KPIs: Net Promoter Score (NPS), Customer Satisfaction (CSAT) and Revenue.**
-I don't believe this feature would have a direct impact in the number of consultations or new customers, but it would help to increase the number of returning customers, as they would trust the brand and the veterinarians more.
+I don't believe this feature would have a direct impact in the number of consultations or new customers, but it would help to increase the number of returning customers and their frenquency, as it opens up the opportunity for cross-selling, engaging users that already trust the brand and the veterinarians.

 ### Net Promoter Score (NPS) and Customer Satisfaction (CSAT)

-NPS is a metric used to measure customer loyalty while CSAT is used to measure customer satisfaction.
+NPS is a metric used to measure customer loyalty, while CSAT is used to measure customer satisfaction.
 Both are important metrics to measure the customer experience and the company's reputation.

 I believe this feature would help to increase the NPS and CSAT, as it would help pet owners to trust the brand and the veterinarians more, elevating the company's reputation and the times that the customers come back to the platform or see the Vetster's brand whenever the food is delivered in their houses.